 If the passwords are stored within Finalsite, go to Finalsite-only users to learn more.

 If the passwords are stored in a third-party integration database, skip down to Integrated database users for more information.

 Some users may belong to multiple roles, such as Parent and Faculty, which may have passwords stored in different systems.

 If a single user is assigned to more than one role and at least one of those roles is authenticated against an integrated database, they fall under the category of “integrated database users.”
 If the passwords for all of their roles are stored in Finalsite, then they are considered Finalsite-only users.

-Whenever site users forgot their passwords they could click the “Forgot Password?” link on the login page.
-This sends the user an email with a password-reset link in it; that link takes the user to a page where they can type in a new password.
+Whenever Finalsite-only site users forget their passwords, they can click the “Forgot Password?” link on the login page.
+The user will receive an email with a password-reset link in it; that link takes the user to a page where they can create a new password.

-The links users click to reset their email are time-sensitive, and will expire after 24 hours.
-If the user hasn't clicked the link and reset their password within 60 minutes, they'll have to click "Forgot password?" again to generate a new email with a new link.
+The link they receive is time-sensitive and will expire after 24 hours.
+If the user hasn't clicked the password reset link in their email and reset their password within that time, they'll have to click "Forgot password?" again to generate a new email with a new link.

-If a user is both a Site Admin and a portal user (and those accounts are linked), then resetting their portal account password will also reset their Site Admin password, and vice-versa.
-This will happen even if the portal account is set to a role that is not allowed to self-update passwords.
+Note: If a user is both a site admin and a portal user (and those accounts are linked), then resetting their portal account password will also reset their site admin password, and vice-versa, even if the portal account is set to a role that is not allowed to self-update passwords.

 Users whose passwords are stored in integrated databases cannot use the Finalsite password-reset tool.
 Instead, they should use the password-reset functionality built into the integrated database system.